 For more than 20 years, Exergen Corporation has manufactured the only thermometer whose accuracy is backed by a mounting body of peer-reviewed published clinical studies, which now stands at 117.
 These studies speak to the thermometer’s efficacy, accuracy, and convenience, along with the significant benefits of being noninvasive.
 The Exergen TemporalScanner is used in a wide range of medical settings, including pediatric units, clinics, hospitals, and long-term care facilities.
-It is the #1 preferred thermometer of nurses and pediatricians and is used in more than half of all U.S. hospitals.
+It is the #1 preferred thermometer of nurses, hospitals and pediatricians and is used in more than half of all U.S. hospitals.
 More than three billion temperatures are taken each year with TemporalScanners.

 Exergen has long recognized the critical role that nurses play in patient care, and the company has just launched a program to provide its consumer models to every nursing school in the country.
 Any nursing school that is interested will receive, at no cost, a free Exergen home model TemporalScanner for every student in its program – whether 50 or 5,000.
 Exergen is also providing its professional models for nursing schools’ skills labs.
 Thousands of nursing students have already benefited from this program.
 The goal is to teach nursing students the importance of taking an accurate temperature, both in the classroom and at home.